FangyangJz/pond/README.md

 ### Installation

-If you plan to develop gulf yourself, or want to be on the cutting edge, you can use an editable install:
+If you plan to develop pond yourself, or want to be on the cutting edge, you can use an editable install:
 ```bash
 git clone https://github.com/FangyangJz/pond.git
 pip install -e .